Olympus E-PL9 vs Sony A99 II

-Both the E-PL9 and the A99 II are recent models that are part of the current product line-up.
-The E-PL9 replaced the earlier Olympus E-PL8, while the A99 II does not have a direct predecessor.
+Both the E-PL9 and the A99 II have been discontinued, but can regularly be found used on ebay.
+The E-PL9 was replaced by the Olympus E-PL10, while the A99 II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Olympus E-PL9 and the Sony A99 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.